This is a step-by-step guide to HARO link building in 2023. In this article we’ll learn how to use HARO to get killer backlinks.

 Step #6: Know Who You Are Pitching To

 Before you write a pitch, you need to determine if the site is worth responding to.

 How to do this?
 We follow these steps:

 #1.
 Check for their DA/DR: Usually most of the queries include a media outlet.
-You can search for the site and once you get their website URL, check for their domain authority (DA) or domain rating (DR).
-When looking for DA/DR, aim for the sites that have similar or higher ratings than yours.
+You can search for the site and once you get the website URL, check for its domain authority (DA) or domain rating (DR).
+When looking for DA/DR, aim for websites that have similar or higher ratings than yours.
 For example, if your site has DA 45, targeting a site with DA 45 or higher is the best bet.
 You can use any SEO tool to find DA/DR.

 #2.
 Spam Score: Another important metric to watch is the Spam Score (SS) of the target site.
 Because some sites with very strong DA may have been heavily abused/spammed in the past.
 Getting links from such sites can hurt your SEO.
 Therefore, it is important to check their spam score.
 If it is more than 10%, then it is better to avoid such sites.

 #3.
 Organic monthly traffic: Similarly, another important thing to check is the monthly traffic of the site.
 We use the SimilarWeb SEO tool to find out the site’s monthly traffic and its traffic sources.
 For us, the rule of thumb is the target site should have at least 10k monthly organic visitors.
 From an SEO point of view, we believe, that if a site is driving this amount of traffic, it is safe to get links from it.